John Gibbons (DJ): Career

 The first release of 2018 for John Gibbons was an official remix of Gavin James' single "Hearts on Fire".
 Released on 5 January on Warner Music, the track constitutes part of the Hearts on Fire EP and is the only official remix of the track.

 The original single "My Reflection" was released on 19 January by Warner Music.
 Written in LA with American singer-songwriter Mike City (Rihanna, Sunshine Anderson, Chris Brown, Brandy & Monica), the track takes a more down-tempo approach than Gibbons' previous singles.
 On the same day, Gibbons' remix of "You Are the Reason" by UK singer Calum Scott was released on Capitol Records.

 On 10 February 2018, "Don't Say", a collaboration between Gibbons and US artist Kess Ross, featuring UK duo Phats & Small, was released on Warner Music's Dutch sub-label Spinnin' Records.

 On 6 April 2018, Gibbons released a pop-dance version of Australian singer-songwriter Delta Goodrem's single "Think About You" on Sony Music.
 His remix of US songwriter Jared Dylan's single "Don't Stop" was released on 18 May 2018.

 Gibbons released a cover of 1992 Inner Circle hit "Sweat (A La La La La Long)" on 1 June 2018.
 Premiered on the electronic blog site "Discobelle", the track was described as "irresistible to dance to and a track that's bound to make the summer festivals explode", with Gibbons quoted as saying, "I'm extremely excited for this release.
 Every good summer needs a hot, sweaty soundtrack and with this single I've set out to encapsulate that feel-good vibe, which I believe will have people everywhere jumping, dancing and singing along."

 29 June 2018 saw the release of the up-tempo John Gibbons remix of Bastille's track "Quarter Past Midnight" on Virgin EMI, which was premiered on lead singer Dan Smith's Twitter account.

 On 29 November 2018 Gibbons released a new single, "A Spaceman Came Travelling", a cover of the Chris de Burgh track originally released in 1976.
 Featuring the vocals of Scottish singer-songwriter Nina Nesbitt, the track premiered on Gibbons' own social media channels and is released on Blindsided/Good Soldier Records.
 Following extensive radio support across the UK and Ireland including 'Record of the Week' on BBC Radio 2, and chart positions in Ireland and Scotland, the track was performed live on TV for the first time by Gibbons and Nesbitt on RTÉ 1's Late Late Show on 21 December 2019, with the performance featuring a guest appearance from Chris de Burgh.
+The track also achieved Certified Gold status in Ireland.